 Telephone Number(s) - Record on the worksheet the telephone number(s) given to you by your telephone company.
 Some switch types only have one telephone number.
-These telephone numbers should be in a standard digit format (for example, 5551212).
-Please note that these fields only accept digits, so '-' and spaces are not allowed.
+The Prestige only accept digits; '-' and spaces are not allowed.

 Analog Call - Check the appropriate Analog Call option on the worksheet for each telephone number.
 This information is later used to configure the Prestige in routing an incoming analog call.
 Set to Phone1 or Phone2 if you wish to route the incoming analog call for this telephone number to PHONE port number 1 or 2.